jojods1125/PoGoShinyList/README.md

 added through the various addition features found in the program.

-IF MORE ASSETS MUST BE ADDED:
+If more assets must be added:

     -Put normal shiny forms in ShinyDefault
-        *Ensure all ShinyDefault files end in 00_shiny.png* -Put costume shiny forms in ShinySpecial
+        *Ensure all ShinyDefault files end in 00_shiny.png*

+    -Put costume shiny forms in ShinySpecial
-        *Ensure all ShinySpecial files end in
+        *Ensure all ShinySpecial files end in XXX_XX_XX_shiny.png*
-         XXX_XX_XX_shiny.png*

     -Put alt form shiny forms in ShinyForms
-        *Ensure all ShinyDefault files end in
-         XXX_XX_shiny.png*
-        EXAMPLES => Spinda, Giratina-O, Deoxys ATK/DEF/SPD
+        *Ensure all ShinyDefault files end in XXX_XX_shiny.png* EXAMPLES => Spinda, Giratina-O, Deoxys ATK/DEF/SPD

 ## FUNCTIONS
 - Five different list types.
-  -> Default shinies
+   - Default shinies
-  -> Alt form shinies
+   - Alt form shinies
-  -> Costume shinies
+   - Costume shinies
-  -> Default and alt form shinies
+   - Default and alt form shinies
-  -> All shinies
+   - All shinies

 - Pokemon backgrounds change between 5 colors when clicked.

 - Colors can be saved for future access with the Save Colors button.

 - Colors can be cleared and will immediately be saved with the Clear Colors button.

 - The screenshot button saves a .png file of the UI.
-  -> File can be found in the main project folder as
+   - File can be found in the main project folder as MyShinyChecklist.png
-     MyShinyChecklist.png

 - Shiny Pokemon default forms, alt forms, and costume forms can be added and will appear in the appropriate lists.